-There are currently approximately 54 Engle progeny cases that may be set for trial during 2009 and 2010.
+As of September 30, 2009, there were approximately 43 Engle progeny cases that may be set for trial during 2009 or 2010.
 The Company and/or Liggett and other cigarette manufacturers are currently named as defendants in each of these cases.
 Trial dates are subject to change.